Top

 Because the attorneys at O’Connor Family Law have over 35 combined years of exclusive family law experience, you should feel secure that your case is safe in our hands.
 Our extraordinary team can explain your rights and options under state law and work alongside you in pursuit of a fair outcome.

-Understanding How Property Is Divided in Hanover
+Understanding how Property is Divided in Hanover

 In Massachusetts, the Court divides a couple’s assets according to the doctrine of equitable distribution.
 It is important to note that equitable distribution does not necessarily mean a 50/50 split between you and your soon-to-be ex-spouse.
 Instead, the Court examines a variety of factors, including the value of the assets and debt in question, to determine how to distribute a couple’s property fairly.